Borylation: Steric directed C–H borylation of arenes

 Addition of Bpin occurs in only one position for symmetrically substituted 1,2- and 1,4-substituted arenes.
 Symmetrical or unsymmetrical 1,3-substituted arenes are also selectively borylated because only one C–H bond is sterically accessible.

 This is in contrast to Electrophilic aromatic substitution where regioselectivity is governed by electronic effects.

-The synthetic importance of aromatic C–H borylation is shown below, where a 1,3-disubstited aromatic compound can be directly converted to a 1,3,5-organoborane compound and subsequently functionalized.
+The synthetic importance of aromatic C–H borylation is shown below, where a 1,3-disubstituted aromatic compound can be directly converted to a 1,3,5-organoborane compound and subsequently functionalized.

 Aromatic C–H functionalization was successfully incorporated in the total synthesis of Complanadine A, a Lycopodium alkaloid that enhances mRNA expression for nerve growth factor (NGF) and the production of NGF in human glial cells.
 Natural products that promote the growth of new neural networks are of interest in the treatment of diseases such as Alzheimer's disease.
 Complanadine A was successfully synthesized using a combination of direct aromatic C–H borylation developed by Hartwig and Ishyiama, followed by Suzuki–Miyaura cross coupling, then cleavage of the Boc protecting group.